Dwarf hutia: Conservation

 The dwarf hutia became Critically Endangered due to loss of habitat and the introduction of mongooses and black rats.
 The discovery of tracks and droppings in the Zapata Swamp gives hopes that this species has survived.
 It was initially described based on fossil material, but was later found to be extant.
+This species is on Re:wild's Search For Lost Species Initiative.